 Operating and Nonoperating Revenues: The College's policy for defining operation activities as reported on the statement of revenues, expenses, and changes in net assets is to report those activities that generally result from exchange transactions, such as payments received for providing services and payments made for services or goods received.
 Nearly all of the College's expenses are from exchange transactions.
 Certain significant revenue streams relied upon for operations are recorded as nonoperating revenues as defined by GASB Statements No. 34 and 35, including state appropriations and investment income.
-Restricted and unrestricted resources are spent and tracked at the discretion of the College within the guidelines of donor restrictions, if any.
+In accordance with GASB Statement No. 24, Accounting and Financial Reporting for Certain Grants and Other Financial Assistance, and recent updates in GASB's Implementation Guide, Pell grants, are considered nonexchange transactions and are recorded as non-operating revenues in the accompanying financial statements.

 Scholarship Discounts and Allowances: Student tuition and fee revenues, and certain other revenues from students, are reported net of scholarship discounts and allowances in the statements of revenues, expenses, and changes in net assets.
 Scholarship discounts and allowances are the difference between the stated charge for goods and services provided by the College, and the amount that is paid by students and/or third parties making payments on the students' behalf.
-Certain governmental grants, such as Pell grants, and other federal, state or nongovernmental programs, are recorded as either operating or nonoperating revenues in the College's financial statements.
+Certain governmental grants, such as Pell grants, and other federal, state or nongovernmental programs, are recorded as either operating or nonoperating revenues in the College's financial statements based on whether or not they are considered exchange transactions.
 To the extent that revenues from such programs are used to satisfy tuition and fees and other student charges, the College has recorded a scholarship discount and allowance.

-Joint Venture: In conjunction with Clark County Joint Vocational School (CCJVS), the College participated in creating a separate 501(c)(3) organization that operates a child day care facility.
+Joint Venture: In conjunction with Springfield-Clark Career Technology Center (CTC), the College participated in creating a separate 501(c)(3) organization that operates a child day care facility.
 Clark State Community College operates as the Center's fiscal agent.
-A formula has been established by the College and CCJVS to determine each entity's share in funding operating losses, if any.
-During fiscal 2006 and 2005 no losses were incurred.
+A formula has been established by the College and CTC to determine each entity's share in funding operating losses, if any.
+During fiscal 2008 and 2007 no losses were incurred.
 Financial information can be obtained by writing Early Childhood Education Center c/o Clark State Community College at 570 East Leffel Lane, Springfield, Ohio 45505.